 Your business is probably amazing.
 You have a great team, lofty goals, and a great product or service.
 However, if no one knows about your company, you’ll never achieve the success you want.

 This is why having a good logo is so important.
 It’s your first salesperson, customer representative, marketer, and brand builder, all in one.
 It’s the essence of your business, which makes your company’s logo design so important.

 But don’t worry, there’s no pressure!
 Whether you are designing your own logo or providing feedback to a logo designer we’re here to help with the most important design tips.
-Follow these below and your logo and company will stand out in the hearts and minds of your consumers.

 Learn Logo Design 101

 Fitting that this is the first tip.
 Logo design may seem easy at first, but you’ll quickly find how hard the design process is.
 It’s important to start with a basic set of assumptions when designing the logo for your business.
 Even if you want to add shock value by breaking the design rules with your logo, you at least have to know what rules to break in the first place.

 Therefore, learning the basic rules of design is important when brainstorming your company logo.